 Nominations should include the name of the scholar, a description of the work, and a statement to the effect that the work was completed during the previous two years.
-By "completion" is meant the publication or commitment to publish from an editor in the case of articles, books, editions, etc.; delivery at a conference or the like in the case of a paper.
 The committee will contact the nominee for additional material as needed.
-Self-nominations should include any unpublished material to be considered and a curriculum vitae.
-Nominations, preferably including a digital copy of all application materials, should be sent by July 1, 2019 to the chair of the Philip Brett Award Committee; if digital copies of application materials are not available (in the case, for example, of books), please send three hard copies to the address below:
+Self-nominations should include material to be considered and a curriculum vitae.
+Nominations, including a digital copy of all application materials, should be sent by May 1, 2019 to the LGBTQ Study Group Co-chairs: amslgbtq [at] gmail [dot] com.

 Brett Award Winners

 2017: Allison McCracken, Real Men Don't Sing: Crooning in American Culture (Duke University Press, 2015).

 2016: William Cheng, Just Vibrations: The Purpose of Sounding Good (Ann Arbor: University of Michigan Press, 2016);

 Christina Sunardi.
 Stunning Males and Powerful Females (Urbana: University of Illinois Press, 2015)

 2015: Elias Krell, "Singing Strange: Transvocality in North American Music Performance," PhD diss: Northwestern University, 2014.